dev-guy/pi-bazel-boost-vsomeip/README.md

 ```

 ### Boost Failure
-boost/BUILD doesn't work even for the host platform unless this file specifies a toolset. clang is specified.
+boost/BUILD doesn't work even for the host platform unless this file specifies a toolset.
+Therefore, toolset=clang is used.

 Despite Boost appearing to build correctly, x86 libraries are built instead of ARM-compatible libraries.
 This can be verified using the 'file' command.
 See bazel/BUILD.
 Perhaps arm-clang should be specified as the toolset.
 I have tried many things.
 At any rate, the architecture (--cpu=pi) should affect the Boost build.
 The toolset should not be hard-coded.
+I tried hard-coding toolset=arm-clang instead, but was still unsuccessful.

 ```bash
 ld.lld: error: bazel-out/armeabihf-fastbuild/bin/_solib_armeabihf/_U_S_Sboost_Clog___Uboost_Slog_Slib/libboost_atomic.so.1.65.0 is incompatible with armelf_linux_eabi